 There are currently no water consumption restrictions on waterbodies with the domestic water supply beneficial use designation.
 However, Firesteel Creek, a segment on the James River and the Big Sioux River, Maple River, Elm River, Lake Mitchell, Lake Waggoner, and Durkee Lake are listed as not supporting the domestic water supply beneficial use.
 Firesteel Creek and Lake Mitchell are only used as an emergency backup for the City of Mitchell.
 Lake Waggoner and Durkee Lake are no longer being used as drinking water sources; the beneficial uses of both waterbodies will be reviewed and possibly reclassified in the future.
+However, the segments listed below for the Big Sioux, Elm, James, and Maple Rivers are currently being used as a source water for public water supplies.
 Tables 24 and 25 contain information on reach descriptions and pollutant causes.